-We used the overlapping period for further assessing the validity of the approachof estimating rating curves from simulated discharge, at least with the HBVlight model, where the simulation works well.
+We used the overlapping period for further assessing the validity of the approach.
 We compared the altimetric discharge from the 'observed' and 'HBVlight' rating curves (Fig. 9a, dotted black and orange lines, respectively) to the observed discharge.
 The comparison yields NSC's of 0.78 and 0.60.
 The latter value, albeit derived from only a short period, suggests a successful validation of our altimetric discharge against observed discharge.

-At Dire (Fig. 8b), we observe for the GR4J simulation 55 that estimating a rating curve with one break point (purple curve) indeed improves the estimation of Envisat-based discharge (the RMS difference between simulated and altimetric discharge can be reduced by 17 % when compared to a simple relation, cf. Fig. 9b).
+At Dire (Fig. 8b), we observe for the GR4J simulation that estimating a rating curve with one break point (purple curve) so indeed improves the estimation of Envisat-based discharge (the RMS difference between simulated and altimetric discharge can be reduced by 17 % when compared to a simple relation, cf. Fig. 9b).
 Altimetry still misses peak simulated discharge, but the discharge hydrographs are much closer and low to medium flows fit better.
 For the HBVlight simulation, different parameters are estimated for the rating curves and introducing break points does not improve results.
 In summary, altimetry misses simulated peak flows by about 30 % but appears to reproduce the overall shape of the hydrograph well.
 However, comparisons against observed discharge are not possible and we do not know the truth in this case.

-We observe that for Koryoume the situation is comparable to Dire; fitting a rating curve with GR4J simulation requires benefits from introducing a breakpoint and again altimetric (Envisat) discharge appears much more regular as compared to simulated one.
+We observe that for Koryoume the situation is comparable to Dire; fitting a rating curve with GR4J simulation benefits from introducing a breakpoint and again altimetric (Envisat) discharge appears much more regular as compared to simulated one.
 With the HBVlight simulation we find that adding a break point does not improve results.
 The rating curve without break point fits well and mostly agrees to the GR4J rating curve with break point.